Ship agents this sprint, not after the platform project

 Native Stripe connector.
 LangChain requires webhook + custom code.

-Observability & Debugging
+Observability & Evals

-Token usage tracking
+Token and cost tracking included

 Knowledge & RAG